monikaKiskinova/Angular-Book-Web-App-Project/README.md

 11. Add some functionality to login and addBook forms for fetching data from the forms;

 12. Adding 5 last added books to home page;
+13. Adding validation and error messages to login;